 Although our time in Joshua Tree was brief this time around, we really feel like we were able to get a taste of the area and of life in the desert.
 Whether you have 24 hours in Joshua Tree or four days, I’ve rounded up a list of things to do, see and the best places to eat and drink while you’re there.

 What to Do & See in Joshua Tree

 Located right in the town of Joshua Tree, the World Famous Crochet Museum has become quite a staple in the area.
-Filled to the brim with unique crochet animals and figures, even if you’re not willing to pay the $10 to go in, it’s definitely worth stopping by to see.
+Filled to the brim with unique crochet animals and figurines, even if you’re not willing to pay the $10 to go in, it’s definitely worth stopping by to see.
 P.S. you can gain access to the museum through the front gate by the salon.

-Joshua Tree, and the desert in general, has no shortage of trendy Aribnbs at affordable prices.
-Find one located close to town with a backyard for star gazing and big windows with beautiful views of the desert and you’ll be set.
+Joshua Tree, and the desert in general, has no shortage of beautiful Airbnbs at affordable prices.
+Find one close to town with a backyard for star gazing and big windows with beautiful views of the desert and you’ll be set.